 More than half the residents of Ezra Prentice live within 100 feet of the railyards.
 And they worry if one day they might meet the same fate as those who lived in Lac-Mégantic, Quebec, where an oil train derailment and explosion killed 47 people in 2013.

 “I can’t rest at night, knowing those tankers are right there, worrying we could be blown up,” says Be Be.
 See Map of Oil Train Accidents

 Be Be’s not alone.
 Many of his neighbors carry the same fears and raised them in meetings of the Ezra Prentice Tenants Association.

-Since 2011, the Tenants Association has been headed up by Charlene Benton.
-Charlene’s soft voice belies the power she carries in her community.
-From making sure each child at Ezra Prentice gets Christmas presents to compelling local elected officials to meet with concerned residents, Charlene is determined and persistent.
-“Health and safety are the most important,” she says of the threat posed by the oil trains.
+From 2011 until May 2017, when she passed away after a long illness, the Tenants Association was headed up by Charlene Benton.
+Charlene’s soft voice belied the power she carried in her community.
+From making sure each child at Ezra Prentice received Christmas presents to compelling local elected officials to meet with concerned residents, Charlene was determined and persistent.
+“Health and safety are the most important,” she would say of the threat posed by the oil trains.
 “The more informed we are, the more questions we ask, the better.
 A squeaky wheel gets heard.”

 Led by Charlene, the Ezra Prentice Tenants Association decided to take on Global Companies LLC, the Fortune 500 company that had pushed its way into their lives, and the state officials who had let it happen.

 Storage tanks at the Global facility, and the nearby Albany County South Wastewater Treatment Plant.